-Assessment is a process that is designed to assist students in determining which English, math or ESOL courses they should start with, specifically identifying skill levels in these areas.
+Assessment is a process that is designed to assist students in determining which English or English Language Acquisition (ELAC) and Mathematics courses they should start with, specifically identifying milestones (formerly known as skill levels) in these areas.
 Assessment also helps students in meeting course prerequisites.
-Students may also meet course prerequisites based on other factors such as past educational achievements in mathematics or English or course completion, and other standardized tests.
-Additional advancement options for English and math placement may be available; please see a counselor for details.
+Students may also meet course prerequisites based on other factors such as English and Mathematics course completion or other standardized tests.